SBNSoftware/sbndcode/README.md

-# Anode-cathode crossing muon tracks
+# Crossing muon tracks

-These modules will run over raw data, create AC tracks and filter over events, and create a hitdumper tree with branches containing AC time, endpoint, and trajectory info.
+These modules will run over samples, create crossing muon tracks products, filter over events, and finally create a hitdumper tree with branches containing 3D endpoints, t0 (for applicable tracks), and trajcetory info.

+## Run command

+To run the job, you only have to use one command:

+`lar -c run_muontrack.fcl <sample.root>`

+## Relevant info

 Relevant files (all located within subdirectory `/sbndcode/Commissioning/...`)

-- `ACProducer_module.cc`: produces information for AC tracks contained within the CRTTrack data product.
+- `MuonTrackProducer_module.cc`: produces MuonTrack objects
-- `ACFilter_module.cc`: Filters for events that contain AC tracks
+- `MuonTrackFilter_module.cc`: filters for events that contain MuonTrack objects
-- `run_acproducer.fcl`: contains relevant parameters for Hough Transform.
-Path contains: fasthit, ACProducer, and ACFilter
+- `muontrackmodule.fcl`: contains parameters for MuonTrackProducer + MuonTrackFilter
-    - The defaults are appropriate ONLY for performing an *anode-cathode crossing* muon selection cut, not any other crossing tracks.
+  - by default, the producer will create *all* types of muon tracks.
+To create only anode-cathode crossing muon tracks for example, set `KeepMuonTypes: [0]`
+- `run_muontrack.fcl`: fcl for running the job, also overwrites default for the hitdumper tree

-`HitDumper_module.cc` and `hitdumpermodule.fcl` have both been changed to include parameters and branches for the AC tracks.
-The hitdumpertree includes branches that contain AC information such as t0, 3d endpoints, and trajectory.
-These branches are labeled: `actrk_<var>`.
+`HitDumper_module.cc` and `hitdumpermodule.fcl` have both been changed to include parameters and branches for the muon tracks.
+The hitdumpertree now includes branches that contain track information such as t0, 3d endpoints, trajectory, tpc, and track type.
+These branches are labeled: `muontrk_<var>`.

-NOTE: A new data product is under development for AC tracks, but the information is currently stored in a CRTTrack data product.
-The endpoints are intuitively stored in variables `x1_pos` and `z2_pos` etc, but t0 (in us) for the AC muon is stored in variable `ts1_ns` and theta_xz and theta_yz are stored in `thetaxy` and `phizy` respectively.
-If you are looking only at the hitdumper output, this shouldn't interfere with anything.

-## To obtain AC events in the hitdumper:

-`<sample.root>` should be *raw* events, not a hitdumper tree.

-1. `lar -c run_acproducer.fcl <sample.root>`
-2. `lar -c run_hitdumper.fcl <output rootfile from step 1.>`
+## Caveats

+- t0 information is only available for tracks with a unique t0.
+Top-bottom,  up-downstream, and uncategorized tracks do not have unique t0's, and will be assigned a default value of -999.
+- similarly, 3D endpoint information is not accurate for tracks of type 5 (uncategorized).
+The endpoint information in the tree for these types of tracks are the wire intersection endpoints on the collection/induction planes.

+NOTE: A new data product has been created to store the muon track information.
+A pull request has been initiated to merge the changes into sbnobj from branch: `sbnobj/feature/lynnt_obj_comm`.
+If you would like to use the crossing track modules before the pull request has been approved, please pull the files from lynnt_obj_comm to your local sbnobj directory.